 Does it matter to you the direction by which your coffee enters your body?
 Goop’s beauty and wellness detox guide suggests the Implant-o-rama at-home coffee enema system.
 It comes for the low price of $135 (and no, I’m not making any of that up).
 Is do-it-yourself just far too much bother for you?

 Gwyneth wants to hook you up with a metaphysical colon hydrotherapy treatment for only $125.
 There are crystals involved, although hopefully those don’t go up your bum as well.

 This is not science

-The McGill anti-quackery article also explains that there is no scientific basis at all to the idea of “auto-intoxication”, which is the line of thinking that feces hang out in the bowel for too long and bad bacteria enter the bloodstream as a result.
+The McGill anti-quackery article also explains that there is no scientific basis at all to the idea of “auto-intoxication.”
+This is the line of thinking that feces hang out in the bowel for too long and bad bacteria enter the bloodstream as a result.
 The article points out that with doctors regularly hanging out in that region of the body for colonoscopies and other procedures, they would know if there was shit (literally) hanging around that didn’t belong there.

 There are some legitimate reasons to clear out the ol’ poop chute.
 Pre-colonoscopy, you’ll drink some laxatives that will leave you glued to the toilet for an extended period of time.
-A more civilized rectal adventure is the enema, which involves a fraction of the volume of fluid used in a colonic.
+A more civilized rectal adventure is the enema, using a fraction of the volume of fluid used in a colonic.